PDXChinese/pdxchinese.github.io/_pages/youthroundtable.md

 Walk-ins are welcome only if there are spaces available

-### 1:00 pm - 1:10 pm Social Times and Opening Remarks
+### 1:00 pm - 1:10 pm Social Time and Opening Remarks

 Ice Breaking Activity: [Positively Post It!](https://www.facebook.com/Positively-Post-It-1527356444166258/)